Myastr0/mk-notes/docs/docs/advanced-guides/cli-commands.md

 - `-d, --destination <notionPageUrl>`: URL of the parent Notion page where content will be synchronized
 - `-k, --notion-api-key <notionApiKey>`: Your Notion API key for authentication

+### Optional Options

+- `-c, --clean`: Clean sync mode - **WARNING: removes ALL existing content** from the destination page before syncing, including any manually added content or blocks not created by mk-notes.
+This prevents duplicate content when repeatedly syncing to the same destination, but will delete any custom content you've added to the page.

 ### Examples

 #### Syncing a Directory